salesforce-misc/violet-conversations/README.md

 For step-by-step instructions - see here: https://salesforce.quip.com/I8YOAC3Q1UGC

+If you want to share a Voice Application that you have created without publishing, you might want to consider using a shared Amazon Developer account.

 ## Voice Scripting

-See `server.js` for a typical initialization and script loading code.
+Scripts are initialized and loaded in `server.js` which amongst other things allows settings up a prefix for the alexa endpoint (default is `/alexa`) and a name for the script (which is added to the endpoint).

 Every voice script should start will typically start with declaring `violet` for use
 throughout:
 ```javascript
 var violet = require('../lib/violet.js').script();
 ```

-In the above `einstein` is the script name and defines the end-point where the script logic is to be made available.

 See `examples/tutorial.js` for documentation on how to build a skill.